Seahawks notes: KJ Wright said he wants to come back. Carroll didn’t shut the door on the idea

 While Iyiegbuniwe played sparingly on defense for the Bears he had 1,214 special-teams snaps the last four years and backup linebackers are typically required to be core special teamers, meaning they take part on basically every special-teams unit.
 That’s not something Wright would likely be asked to do at this stage.

 The Seahawks’ other inside linebackers include former UW standout Ben Burr-Kirven, who is back to running after suffering an ACL injury last August and Tanner Muse, a third-round pick of the Raiders in 2020 who played in six games after being signed in September.
 While Muse didn’t play on defense last year he played 100 snaps on special teams.

 Jon Rhattigan, who played in 14 games last year as a backup inside linebacker with 250 special-teams snaps, is also on the roster but is recovering from a knee injury suffered in a December game against the Rams.
+Bellore is also listed as a linebacker, having played that spot earlier in his career, and as the special teams captain a year ago has a big role on those teams and projects to again in 2022.

 And according to Carroll, one of the standouts of this weekend’s rookie minicamp was Vi Jones, one of the team’s 14 undrafted rookie free agent signees.